Redesigning the Residency Match List with AI

 Based on my experience hearing stories from friends in med school and watching videos online, it’s obvious that no med student is like another, but I was surprised how AI was able to bring forward some nuance without being explicitly told beforehand.

-Personally, I liked Claude’s assessment of user personas the best.
+Personally, I was most impressed by Claude’s assessment of user personas.

-Personally, I liked Claude’s assessment of user personas the best.
+Personally, I was most impressed by Claude’s assessment of user personas.

 I made my own assessment of the issues with the interface, but also asked AI and med students to determine what were the biggest pain points when coming up with a rank list.